These simple sautéed green beans are cooked in butter with salt, pepper, and garlic. They're so delicious and ready in 20 minutes!

 - Whether you cut the beans in half or leave them whole is up to you.
 Both work.

 - You can keep the leftovers in an airtight container in the fridge for 3-4 days.
 Reheat them gently in the microwave at 50% power.
-They are also good when served cold!
-It's kind of like antipasti.
-Sometimes, I chop them up and add them cold to a salad
+They are also good when served cold, antipasti-style.
+Sometimes, I chop them up and add them cold to a salad.

 Nutrition per Serving